ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 According to Figure 1-4, the application does not interact with hardware directly.
 The program does it through [**system libraries**](https://en.wikipedia.org/wiki/Library_(computing)).
 The system libraries are part of the OS.
 There are rules to access the system libraries.
 Each application should follow them.

 [**Application Programming Interface**](https://en.wikipedia.org/wiki/API) or API is the interface that the OS provides to an application to interact with system libraries.
 In general, the API term means a set of agreements for interacting components of the information system.
 These agreements become a well-known standard often.
-For example, the POSIX standard describes the API for portable OSes.
+For example, the POSIX standard describes the portable API for a family of OSes.
 The standard guarantees the compatibility of the OS and applications.

 OS [**kernel**](https://en.wikipedia.org/wiki/Kernel_(operating_system)) and [**device drivers**](https://en.wikipedia.org/wiki/Device_driver) are part of OS.
 They dictate which hardware features the application can access.
 When the application interacts with system libraries, the libraries request capabilities of kernel and drivers.
 If you need the hardware feature and OS does not support it, you cannot use it.